 “It’s James Dean all over again,” said my wife.

 I admit, however, the romance of tobacco.
 It’s more than just the Hollywood glamour of monochrome swirls on celluloid.
-Tobacco smoking is a quintessentially American pastime with an ancient pedigree.
+Tobacco smoking is a quintessentially Western Hemisphere pastime with an ancient pedigree.
 While the Achaians set fire to Troy the Anasazi were pleasurably smoking the tobacco leaf.
 While Norman knitters were embroidering the Bayeux Tapestry, Mayan sculptors were carving petroglyph images of pipe-smoking priests.
 And of course we’re all familiar with the peace pipe’s ritual use among North American tribes, to aid meditation or symbolically seal pacts and alliances.
-As a descendent of a family with ten generations on this continent and in whose children some measure of Cherokee blood is mixed, tobacco smoking is for me a quiet way of illustrating my personal allegiance to the New World.
+As a member of a family with more than ten generations on this continent and in whose children some measure of Native American blood is mixed, tobacco smoking is for me a quiet way of illustrating my personal allegiance to the New World.

 It wasn’t until smoking was popularized in Europe that it met with any objections.
 England’s King James I was perhaps the most famous early detractor.
 He instituted a 4000% tax on tobacco to stamp out the barbaric practice.
 He considered it, as he wrote in his Counterblaste to Tobacco, a “filthie noveltie,” a custom that was